Damiana

 Medicinal Benefits

-Traditional medicine has long valued this herb for its wide-ranging therapeutic properties.
-Indigenous cultures have used damiana for centuries to support health naturally.
+Traditional medicine has long valued damiana for its wide-ranging therapeutic properties.
+Indigenous cultures have used this herb for centuries to support health naturally.

 Mental and Emotional Wellness

 Damiana may offer gentle support for mood and emotional balance.
-Many people reach for this herb when looking for natural ways to feel better.
+Many people reach for this herb when looking for natural ways to unwind after a long day.
+The leaves contain flavonoids and other compounds thought to interact with the nervous system.
 Traditional uses suggest it may:

 • Ease symptoms of low mood and mild depression